joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 What we'll do in this first lab, then, is:

-1. Create a PostgreSQL database called "lab1"
+1. Create a PostgreSQL database called "auctagon"
 2. Log in to that database with `psql`
 3. Create a table of Purchases
 4. Query the single-table database with SQL

 #### Database creation

 You can create a database from your operating system's command line (i.e., before logging in to PostgreSQL with `psql` or another front-end tool), by using the command `createdb`.
 The basic structure of this command is `createdb [OPTIONS] [DBNAME]`, and you can learn more by typing `createdb --help` at the command prompt.
-Thus, the following command creates a database called "lab1":
+Thus, the following command creates a database called "auctagon":

-    $ createdb lab1
+    $ createdb auctagon

 If necessary, you can also drop (i.e., delete) the new database from the commmand line, with:

-    $ dropdb lab1
+    $ dropdb auctagon

 For future reference, you can also create and delete databases using SQL once you're logged in to `psql`: the CREATE DATABASE and DROP DATABASE commands, respectively.
 One way or another, create that database, which will be home to your first table.